jorisvos/dcpingmc/README.md

 - `sudo systemctl enable <your bot name>.service` - this enables your newly created service, now it'll start at boot
 - `sudo systemctl start <your bot name>.service` - this starts the bot

-# Other Operating Systems
+### Other Operating Systems
 Not yet, if you've done this.
 Please

+# Commands
+- `/help` - Shows a help message with all available commands
+- `/status` - Manually get the status of the server (playercount, playerlist, description, version, etc)
+- `/crash` - Restarts the bot (if run as a service or in a while loop) (essentialy stops the process)
+- `/ping` - Pings the bot